cznethub/data-best-practices/data_publication_guidance.md

 Our initial focus in developing the CZ Hub Data Submission Portal and for this data publication guidance is on the repositories listed below.
 We anticipate adding support for additional repositories via the Data Submission Portal as resources allow us to add them.
 If the supported repositories listed below will not meet your needs, choose a trusted repository that follows international best practices by offering:

-1. A public landing page for your dataset/product.
+1. A public landing page for your dataset/research product.
 2. A unique identifier, which may be a digital object identifier (DOI), and a **persistent URL (the URL does not change)** for accessing the landing page for your dataset/product.
 3. A formal citation for your dataset/product.